All underlying musical events data live at Jerrybase

 Legal wiretaps on rise in Colorado

-The number of phones secretly wiretapped by Colorado law enforcement hit a 10-year high last year, leading to large drug busts statewide while raising concerns about the privacy of innocent people.
+The number of phones secretly wiretapped by Colorado law enforcement hit a 10-year high last year, leading to large drug busts statewide while raising concerns about the privacy of innocent people.... but actually, I think I'd rather err on the side of civil rights, thank you very much.

 The increase in the court-authorized wiretaps was led by the U.S. Attorney's Office, which used 108 wiretaps in its first year under U.S. Attorney for Colorado Troy Eid.
 That's four times the number used in the 12 months prior to Eid's August 2006 arrival, according to data from his office.